-Since this breed is not prone to developing matted hair, these cats only need to be groomed about once a week.
+Under normal circumstances, your Ragamuffin should only need to be groomed once or twice a week.
 That should keep her coat looking beautiful and tangle free.

 Daily grooming, however, is always a great idea.
 It will not only leave your cat looking spectacular, you'll both enjoy it.
 What's more, you'll reduce the chance that hairballs will ruin your cat's day (or yours).

 Since these cats have a tendency to carry a few more pounds than necessary around their stomachs, you may need to keep a close eye on your cat's weight.

 If she grows too overweight, some veterinarians will recommend feeding your kitty a weight management cat food.
 Often, simply cutting back on the amount of food and increasing exercise levels can offer the same results.